twitter-archive/ostrich/README.md

 If `httpPort` isn't set, the admin server won't start, and `admin` will be `None`.
 Otherwise it will be an `Option[AdminHttpService]`.

+`statsNodes` can attach a list of reporters to named stats collections.
+In the above example, a time-series collector is added to the global `Stats` object.

 ## Profiling